Tax rates and codes

 Have you been contacted by Inland Revenue about your tax code, or do you need to work out what tax code you should be using?
 Use our decision tree to work out your tax code.

-Read the previous years' ACC earners' levy rates.
+Read the previous years' income tax rates and ACC earners' levy rates.

 A list of current income tax rates including and excluding earners' levy for individuals.